vkuprin/local-storage-proxy-wrapper/README.md

 store.get(localStorageProxy, 'yourKey');
 ```

-To listen for changes to the localStorage object, use the following syntax:
+To <b>listen for changes</b> to the localStorage object, use the following syntax:

 ```javascript
 const store = new LocalStorageWrapper();